On the computation of homology of type A real flag manifolds: Low-dimensional homology groups for flag manifolds of type A

-Casian and Kodama in \cite{CK2010} found generators for the cohomology ring of real Grassmannian manifolds.
-By duality, we see that they match the generators for the homology presented in \Cref{prop:betti_generators}.
-For instance, the $4$-homology of $\mathrm{Gr}(2,4)$ is generated by $Z_1=\w{1,1,2,2}$ and for $\mathrm{Gr}(3,6)$, the generator of the $5$-homology is $\w{1,2,3,3,3}$.
+Notice that the above results match with those of Casian and Kodama in \cite{CK2010} about the generators for the cohomology ring of real Grassmannian manifolds.
+For instance, the Betti number $\beta_4=1$ for $\mathrm{Gr}(2,4)$ is generated by $Z_1=\w{1,1,2,2}$ as obtained in \cite{CK2010}, Example 5.1; the Betti number $\beta_5=1$ for $\mathrm{Gr}(3,6)$ is generated by $\w{1,2,3,3,3}$ as it is obtained in \cite{CK2010}, Example 5.2.